 Absorption costing Marginal costing (i) Fixed production overheads are charged to the product to be subsequently released as a part of goods sold i.e., it is included in cost per unit.
 Fixed production costs are regarded as period cost and are charged to revenue along with the selling and administration expenses, i.e., they are not included while computing cost per unit. (ii) Profit is the difference between sales and cost of goods sold.
 Profit in marginal costing is ascertained by establishing the total contribution and then deducting therefrom the total fixed expenses.

+cost.

-Contribution is the excess of sales over variable cost. (iii) Costs are seldom classified into variable and fixed.
-Although such a classification is possible, it fails to establish a cost-volume profit relationship.
-Cost-volume profit relationship is an integral part of marginal costing studies.
-Costs have to be classified into fixed costs and variable costs. (iv) If inventories increase during a period, this method will reveal more profit than marginal costing.
+- (iii) Costs are seldom classified into variable and fixed.
+Although such a classification is possible, it fails to establish a cost-volume profit relationship. - (iv) If inventories increase during a period, this method will reveal more profit than marginal costing.
 When inventories decrease, less profits are reported because under this method closing stock is valued at higher figures.
 Since inventories are valued at total cost, a portion of fixed overheads are also included in inventories.
-If inventories increase during a period, this method generally reports less income than absorption costing; but when inventories decrease this method reports more net income.
-The difference in the net income is due to difference in accounting for fixed manufacturing costs as compared to inventory valuation.